learn-co-students/module-3-code-challenge-round-3-wdc01-seng-ft-060120-flatdango-1595512785/README.md

 * As a user, clicking on the 'Buy Ticket' button should purchase a ticket and decrement the remaining tickets by one.
 This information should be persisted in the remote API.

 * As a user I should not be able to purchase a ticket for a sold out showing.
+The 'Buy Ticket' button should be disabled on sold out showings, and the text should change to "sold out".

 ## Implementation Notes